fcalderon/-JavaWebStarter/README.md

 * Dependencies: all dependencies are specified in the `pom.xml`
 * Database configuration: Create a database called nope
 * Deployment instructions: run `mvn clean install` and drop the war in `{tome_home}/webapps`
     * start TomEE
-        * The webapp should create tables in your db
+    * webapp should create tables in your db
-        * insert a user and give it a ROLE_ADMIN
+    * a user and give it a ROLE_ADMIN

 ### Contribution guidelines ###